Alluxio/alluxio/docs/en/core-services/Catalog.md

    > }
    > ```

-   > **Note:** since ignoring takes precedence over bypassing, when both bypassing and ignoring
-   > are enabled, and exclusion mode is used for ignoring, make sure to add the bypassed tables to
+   > **Note:** when exclusion mode is used for ignoring, make sure to add any bypassed tables
-   > the exclusion list.
-Otherwise, the bypassing configuration will be overridden and have no
+   > to the exclusion list.
+Otherwise, the bypassing configuration is overridden and has no effect.
-   > effect.
-See the `partially_bypassed_table` in the previous example.
+   > See the `partially_bypassed_table` in the previous example.

-   > **Note:** An empty exclusion list **does not** cause all tables or partitions to be
+   > **Note:** an empty exclusion list **does not** cause all tables or partitions to be
    > bypassed or ignored.
 Instead, it has no effect: no tables or partitions will be bypassed or
    > ignored.
 To bypass or ignore all tables or partitions, use an inclusion list with the
    > catch-all regular expression: `.*`.